 Besides the fact that many of these appliances are really interesting and super cool, there are three practical reasons to consider upgrading to smart appliances in your home:

-Safety: Many of the smart upgrades have the goal of making life safer.
+- Safety: One benefit of smart appliances is safety.
 For example, smart lightbulbs will flash red if the smart smoke detector is going off.
 A smart thermostat can monitor your furnace and alert you when something is out of the ordinary and help protect your family.